cotica/capstone/README.md

 3. SVM regressor

 * The best R-squared here was 0.2482 for training and -0.1176 for our test data.
+This was only tested on a subset of the features.

-The Gradient Boost Regressor model performed the best on the test score, using the above metrics and is recommended for production, if we had to choose one.
+The Random Forest Regressor model performed the best on the test score, using the above metrics and is recommended for production, if we had to choose one.

-_insert feature importances for best model_

 - - -